xtagon/docs/docs/zero-to-snake-linux.md

 If you go back to the engine browser page you can add your snake and see it go up directly into a wall and die by pasting in the snake url of `http://localhost:9001` and clicking Start Game.

+After you start the game, the board will be displayed.
+Use the arrow keys to advance forward or backward one turn at a time, or press Enter/Return to play the game to the end.
+If the keyboard shortcuts don't work, click the board once to make sure it has focus and try again.

 ## Step 5 - Make your snake smart

 Now you can open up your snake code and start playing around with it to make it do something more exciting than hitting a